demisto/content/Packs/AzureLogAnalytics/Integrations/AzureLogAnalytics/README.md

 #### Human Readable Output

->Command was sent successfully.

->The test_SRCH table created successfully, to run query on the table, use the `azure-log-analytics-execute-query` command with the `query` argument `query=test_SRCH`
+>The command was sent successfully, to check the status of the command please run the azure-log-analytics-get-search-job command if the status of the provisioningState is Succeeded you can run query on the table, using the azure-log-analytics-execute-query command with the query argument query=test_SRCH.

+After polling is ending
+>The test_SRCH table created successfully.

 ### azure-log-analytics-get-search-job